benjamin-robertson/acsc_e8_office_hardening/README.md

 Automate the enforcement of the ACSC essential eight Microsoft office macro security.

-The module will restrict the use of macro within Office.
+The module will restrict the use of macros within Office.

 There are 4 operating modes
 * All macros allowed - default mode